"I THINK IT'S BEHOLDEN UPON US AND OTHERS IN THE FIELD TO DO EVERYTHING POSSIBLE TO MOTIVATE NEW PEOPLE TO SIT DOWN AND WRITE."

 -Hugh M. Hefner

-The American Writers Museum in Chicago opened this temporary exhibit on June 22nd in the Roberta Rubin Writer’s Room.
-"Tools of the Trade" examines the tools that have made writing possible through the years, including typewriters, inkwells, braille writers and more.
-Featuring the actual writing implements used by renowned writers such as Hugh Hefner, Sandra Cisneros, Gwendolyn Brooks, Ray Bradbury and more, this exhibit allows visitors to see the very instruments used by writers to write some of America’s most revered literature.
+The American Writers Museum in Chicago presented this special exhibit in 2020, and it can still be viewed online.
+"Tools of the Trade" examines the tools that have made writing possible through the years, including typewriters, inkwells, braille writers, and more.
+Featuring the actual writing implements used by renowned writers such as Hugh Hefner, Sandra Cisneros, Gwendolyn Brooks, Ray Bradbury, and more, this exhibit allows visitors to see the very instruments used by writers to write some of America’s most revered literature.

-With more than a dozen typewriters on loan from the impressive collection of Steve Soboroff, these trusty machines represent a broad range of styles, from Hef's 1963 Royal Empress to Ernest Hemingway’s 1926 portable Underwood to Maya Angelou’s electric Adler Meteor from 1980.
-In addition to typewriters, other writing instruments on display include Helen Keller’s braille writer, Frederick Douglass’s inkwell, and others.
-Exact replicas of some of the typewriters are displayed in the Story of the Day exhibit for visitors to use.
-Evening programs will explore the craft of writing and the authors represented in the exhibit.
+The exhibit features more than a dozen typewriters on loan from the impressive collection of Steve Soboroff.
+These trusty machines represent a broad range of styles, from Hef's 1963 Royal Empress to Ernest Hemingway’s 1926 portable Underwood to Maya Angelou’s electric Adler Meteor from 1980.
+In addition to typewriters, other writing instruments include Helen Keller’s braille writer, Frederick Douglass’s inkwell, and others.

 WRITERS AND THEIR TOOLS

 Hef's Underwood Standard Portable typewriter was the centerpiece of a Rare Book and Manuscript Library exhibit of writers’ tools – “Writers & Their Tools: Parchment - Paper - Processor” – at the University of Illinois at Urbana-Champaign.
 The exhibit also included typewriters used by movie critic Roger Ebert, writer Carl Sandburg and novelist James Jones.